 Top-rated zones for tenants

-In Melaka, foreign buyers are generally subject to a minimum threshold of RM500,000 for high-rise units and RM1 million for landed properties, though policies can vary by zone.
+In Melaka, foreign buyers are generally restricted to properties priced above RM500,000 for high-rise developments and RM1 million for landed titles, subject to state consent.